MoKee/android_device_xiaomi_capricorn/README.md

 Copyright (C) 2016 - The CyanogenMod Project

-Device configuration for Xiaomi Mi 5s
+Device configuration for Xiaomi Mi 5s and Xiaomi Mi5s Plus
 ==============

-The Xiaomi Mi 5s (codenamed _"Capricorn"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi 5s (codenamed _"Capricorn"_) and Xiaomi Mi 5s Plus (codenamed _"Natrium"_) are high-end smartphone from Xiaomi.

 It was announced in September 2016, in four flavours.
 Release date was September 2016.